 It is with great sadness that I add a footnote to the passing of stained glass craftsman David Fode.
 David interpreted for the project a stencil design of 1905 by British artist Margaret Lloyd.
 I’d assumed Ms Lloyd had married and become more difficult to locate through genealogical sources, having taken on her new husband’s surname.
 But two things have transpired.

 An archivist at the Liverpool School of Art has been kind enough to provide Ms Lloyd’s student registration and that new information enabled a different sort of search.
-We can to track her from birth in 1867 at Darlington, County Durham, through several family moves — her father was connected with collieries — and learned that she had previously been a student at the Hartley Institute in Southampton, a predecessor of the University of Southampton.
-Then a more general google search turned up a story of her tragic death at age 45 in a railway accident, so notorious it has its own Wikipedia page!
+We can track her from birth in 1867 at Darlington, County Durham, through several family moves — her father was connected with collieries — and learned that she had previously been a student at the Hartley Institute in Southampton, a predecessor of the University of Southampton.
+Then a more general google search turned up a story of her tragic death at age forty-five in a railway accident, so notorious it has its own Wikipedia page!

 The “interweb” is indeed a wondrous instrument.
 Though it more often than not brings news we’d rather not have.

 UPDATE [15DEC2022]: In the ongoing saga of Margaret Lloyd, this morning’s efforts disclosed that her mother, sixty-one-year-old Elizabeth Lloyd, had sat beside her on the train and sustained only minor injuries.
 Its doubly tragic when parents survive their children.

 It’s also surprising that twelve people include Margaret in their family trees, yet none of them seem to be aware of her passing; each one gives an incorrect birth date (one year ahead or two behind) and identifies her as “death: unknown”.
 I’m a rookie at this but wassup?